* Global equity markets fall although factory activity gains

 By Herbert Lash

-NEW YORK, Nov 1 (Reuters) - Global equity markets slipped on
+NEW YORK, Nov 1 (Reuters) - Most global equity markets

-Friday despite upbeat factory data worldwide, while the euro
+slipped on Friday despite upbeat factory data worldwide, while

 expectations the European Central Bank will ease monetary policy